SerumYouNeed/data-quant-python-go/README.md

 Kaggle Learn

 ## 👨‍💻 Author
-This is a work-in-progress educational repo built by a self-taught developer with a passion for data, programming, and financial systems.
-Every commit is a step toward becoming a professional Quant Developer or Data Engineer.
+This is a work-in-progress educational repo built by a self-taught developer with a passion for data and programming.
+Every commit is a step toward becoming a professional Backend / Software Developer or Data Engineer.